gkapologista/gkapologista/README.md

 ## 🚀 About Me

-Passionate Full Stack Software Developer with years of experience specializing in modern web technologies and end-to-end application development.
+I'm a passionate Full Stack Software Developer with years of experience specializing in modern web technologies and end-to-end application development.

 I architect and build scalable, production-ready applications using JavaScript frameworks, with expertise in both frontend and backend systems.
+My work focuses on delivering robust, user-centric solutions that solve real-world problems.

-As a Cum Laude Computer Science graduate and University Instructor with over a year of teaching experience, I combine strong theoretical knowledge with practical implementation skills to deliver robust, user-centric solutions that solve real-world problems.
+As a Cum Laude Computer Science graduate and University Instructor with over a year of teaching experience, I combine strong theoretical knowledge with practical implementation skills to bridge the gap between academia and industry.

+### What I Do

 - 💻 Developing **full-stack web applications** with Vue.js, Meteor.js, and Node.js
 - 🔧 Building **robust backend APIs** and database architectures